In This Section

 TOURISM DEVELOPMENT GRANT

-The Stevens Point Area Convention & Visitors Bureau (CVB) allocates a percentage of its room tax revenue for the development, continuance or expansion of visitor attractions and amenities through a tourism development grant fund.
+The Stevens Point Area Convention & Visitors Bureau (CVB) allocates a percentage of its room tax revenue for the development, enhancement or expansion of visitor attractions and amenities through a tourism development grant fund.

 General Funding Considerations